-Comparing with the previous logic-based semantics for SDSI, such as LLNC, the FOL semantics has the following advantages:
+Comparing with these previous proposed semantics for SDSI, the FOL semantics proposed in this paper has the following advantages:

-- The FOL semantics directly captures the set-based semantic of SDSI, which is used widely as the underlying semantic intuition of SDSI, e.g., both by SDSI designers in [4] and by Halpern and van der Meyden [8].
-In addition, it uses classical first-order logic, instead of more complex logics with modal operators. - It contains more information in the sense that a larger class of meaningful queries can be formulated and defined in this semantics. - It is easily extended to support useful extensions of SDSI.
-There are two important ways of extending the SDSI 4-tuples.
-The first one is to add an intersection operator, e.g., $K A \mapsto K A_1 \cap K A_2$.
-The meaning of such a statement is immediate given the setbased semantic intuition.
+- The FOL semantics is very natural.
+It directly captures the set-based semantic of SDSI, which is widely used as the underlying semantic intuition for SDSI, e.g., both by SDSI designers in [7] and by Halpern and van der Meyden [11].
+In addition, it uses classical first-order logic, instead of more complex logics with modal operators. - It contains more information in the sense that a larger class of meaningful queries can be formulated and defined in this semantics.
+Queries other than those asking whether it is possible to rewrite one name string into another can be formulated and answered in this semantics. - The FOL semantics is easily extended to support useful extensions of SDSI.
+In this paper we will show how to naturally extend the FOL semantics to deal with SPKI.
+Other important ways of extending the SDSI 4-tuples are also handled straightforwardly.
+One extension to SDSI is to add an intersection operator, e.g., K A → K A1 ∩ K A2.
+The meaning of such a statement is immediate given the set-based semantic intuition.
 Supporting intersection in the FOL semantics is straightforwardly done using the logical conjunction operator.
-Another way to extend SDSI is to allow identifiers to be logical terms, e.g., K student(univ='Stanford') \mapsto K{John_Smith}.
+Another extension to SDSI is to allow identifiers to be logical terms, e.g.,

+K student(univ='Stanford') $\mapsto K{\text{John}Smith}$.
 In FOL semantics, this can be supported either by making the predicate m take more parameters or by having a predicate for each identifier function symbol, e.g., using "student" as a predicate symbol.
-Extending logics such as LLNC to support these extensions may be possible, but seems less obvious. - The FOL semantics has computational significance.
-The equivalence of 2 and 3 in Theorem 3 gives an efficient (in time polynomial in the size of P) way to check whether RS[P] ▷ S1 ^{}→ S2 for any name strings S1 and S2.
-In LLNC, although a complete axiom system was given, the complexity of using the axiom system to determine whether RS[P] ▷ S1 ^{→} S2 is not clear.
+Extending logics such as LLNC to support these extensions may be possible, but seems less obvious.

+- The FOL semantics has computational significance.
+Theorem 3 gives an efficient (in time polynomial in the size of \mathcal{P}) way to check whether $\mathsf{RS}[\mathcal{P}] \triangleright S_1 \xrightarrow{} S_2$ for any name strings S_1 and S_2 .
+In LLNC, although a complete axiom system was given, the complexity of using the axiom system to determine whether $\mathsf{RS}[\mathcal{P}] \triangleright S_1 \xrightarrow{} S_2$ is not clear and seems unlikely to be efficient.
-Some of these advantages also apply when comparing with the string rewriting semantics, e.g., the FOL semantics contains more information and is more extendable.

 Because of this, we believe that the FOL semantics should be viewed as the reference semantics.
 Any semantics for SDSI should be equivalent to the FOL semantics for the class of queries it handles.
 Some other semantics are useful for computational or understanding purposes, of course.
 For example, the string rewriting semantics is both helpful for understanding SDSI and for computation, because of its relationship with pushdown systems.

-3 RT1^C: A TM Language Extending SDSI
+3 RT_1^C : A Trust Management Language Extending SDSI